Indonesia quake survivor grieves 11 relatives as he rebuilds

 In a neighboring village, his sister, a cousin and six other relatives were killed when their homes collapsed, Enjot said.

-Faced with such a loss of life so suddenly, and left without a place to live, Enjot was left wondering what comes next.
+Faced with such a sudden loss of life, and left without a place to live, Enjot is wondering what comes next.

-For now, he’s joining thousands living in tents or other temporary shelters set up by volunteers, barely enough to protect them from monsoon downpours.
+He’s with thousands living in tents or other temporary shelters set up by volunteers, barely enough to protect them from monsoon downpours.

 “The situation is worse than appears on television,” Enjot said.
 “We are starving, thirsty and cold without adequate tents and clothes, while no access to clean water.”